AnnaWilliford/SWC_Fall2019_test/Lesson1_UnixShell.md

 #### **Challenge 2**

-Make a diagram of our directory structure (~/Desktop/SWC) and practice navigation commands.
+Make a diagram of our directory structure (~/Desktop/SCW) and practice navigation commands.
 a) Find out where you currently are.
 b) Go to `Data` folder, what is there?
 c) Go back where you came from (with `cd -` command).
 d) Go one directory up.
 e) Try relative and absolute paths.
-f) Get comfortable navigating across file system - try changing directories into different folders within `SWC` folder and explore there contents.
+f) Get comfortable navigating across file system - try changing directories into different folders within `SCW` folder and explore there contents.
 Use `-a` flag, does every directory have hidden files?

 ### 2b.
 Bash: make new files and directories